 A friend of mine, Jeremy Jones from Climb Morocco (link), takes people on rock climbing adventures to various locations in the Atlas Mountains outside of Marrakech.
 Climb Morocco has also developed roped climbing areas in Ourika and Oukaimeden.
 If you go crazy about ancient rock paintings, butterflies, or astronomy then Oukaimeden would seem to be an appropriate place.
 It's an amazing area for hiking and high-level mountain biking.
 But don't expect much entertainment in the village.

 What is the Imik'simik trip?

 imik'simik offers you a digital topo and the possibility to do first ascents which will be published in the next Oukaimeden topo.
+See download link at the home page.
 Not only can you have the entire guide with you on your device complete with offline topos and photos which are filterable and searchable, but the Rakkup climbing guides come with offline turn by turn directions using GPS to get you to the climbing area and help you find the right boulders without the usual navigation issues.
 The Rakkup guidebook for Oukaimeden can be purchased in-app from the free Rakkup app from the iTunes App Store for iOS or the Google Play store for Android.
-At the moment there are almost 700 problems in the topo.
-Together with all the new first ascents earlier this year during the imik'simik trip, the next update (planned for Dec.
-2018) will contain around 800 problems.
+At the moment there are almost 800 problems in the topo.
+Together with all new first ascents the next update (planned for spring 2024) will contain around 900 problems.
 Everyone who bought the guidebook already can update the Oukaimeden guidebook including all new lines free of charge.

 Weather in oukaimeden